River Garry, Inverness-shire: Ecology

 Juveniles hatched in the hatchery were often sold for release elsewhere, and imported juveniles were released into the Garry.
 In 2003, only one fish entered the trap, and the hatchery was no longer operating.
 J Watt produced a report in 2004 which recommending removal of the trap, which was implemented later that year, and a second report in 2006 found that salmon were thriving in the Kingie, but none were found in the Gearr Garry.
 A further report in 2012 led to the creation of the Upper Garry Salmon Restoration Project, to re-stock the river.
 Smolts were trapped and reared, with genetic profiling used to identify those that were probably descended from the original native population.
 Eggs from these were released into the Kingie, and initial results were promising.
 Another study in 2019 established that survival rates for smolts passing through the turbines and tailrace screens at Invergarry power station were 86 percent, and so the inlet screens, against which they were being squashed by the current, were removed in 2020, and the design of the tailrace screens was altered to improve survival rates.
 A study to assess the impact of sediment deposited in the Gearr Garry by the 2018 landslide had to be cancelled due to the 2019 coronavirus pandemic.

 Improvements to enable salmon to access the river will probably also benefit other species which move between the sea and fresh water habitats, such as lampreys and eels.
-The river has resident populations of fresh water fish including brown trout and Arctic char, which have suffered decline since the hydro-elecric schemes altered their habitat.
+The river has resident populations of fresh water fish including brown trout and Arctic char, which have suffered decline since the hydro-electric schemes altered their habitat.
 Angling is important to the economy of the Glen and to the wider area, as salmon migrate from the river back to the sea.
 However, surveys indicate that only about nine percent of salmon within the Ness catchment, including those from the River Garry, actually reach the sea.
 Research into why the number is so low, and whether the Caledonian Canal affects the total was ongoing in 2020.